 Marie is learning how to confidently handle small raptors like this owl

 This is Liz Whitsett, another one of our externs in 2014.
 She spent several weeks working with a duck with an injured neck.
 This video shows you the dedication she had to helping rehabilitate this duck.

 When you bring us injured wildlife we need you to fill out a Wildlife Rescue form.
-This keeps us in compliance with Fish & Game Regulations, tells us where you found it and what you did for it, and gives us a medical record.
+This keeps us in compliance with Fish & Game Regulations, tells us where you found it, what you did for it, and gives us a medical record.
 After we provide initial medical and surgical care, our goal is to release these patients back into their native habitat or send them to licensed rehabilitators.